What is the purpose of this information?

 If successful, the product with the imported license will display "Yes" in the Reserved column.

-Important: Versions of CONNECTION Client prior to 10.00.15.11 will not update the Entitlements list after clicking the Sync button if a user is not signed in.
+*Please note: Versions of CONNECTION Client prior to 10.00.15.11 will not update the Entitlements list after clicking the Sync button if a user is not signed in.
 Imported licenses will still function.
 To resolve the display issue, upgrade CONNECTION Client.

 Starting with CONNECTION Client 10.00.18.13, Subscription Entitlement Service products can now utilize system proxy settings as configured in the Internet Options control panel.
 However, proxy settings can be manually configured if necessary: